metaborg/ministatix.hs/README.md

 # Mini Statix

-A playground implementation of the Statix constraint language in Haskell
+A playground implementation of the Statix constraint language in Haskell.

 This is meant to be a place to quickly prototype extensions and variations on the core Statix language.

 Currently we have: